DEA Launches Project Wave Breaker to Stop Flood of Deadly Fentanyl

 The 11 DEA Divisions participating in Project Wave Breaker are credited with 85 percent of all synthetic opioids seized by the DEA in 2020.
 They include: Chicago, Phoenix, New York, San Diego, New England, Los Angeles, Detroit, St. Louis, San Francisco, Houston and El Paso.

 Mexican cartels, particularly the Sinaloa Cartel, have capitalized on the opioid epidemic and prescription drug misuse in the United States, flooding communities with illicit fentanyl and driving the record-setting rates of overdose deaths.
 According to the most recently published CDC provisional data, more than 87,200 people died from overdoses last year, marking the largest number of overdose deaths ever recorded in a 12-month period.
 Deaths involving synthetic opioids – predominately fentanyl - increased nearly 60 percent during the same 12-month period ending September 1, 2020.

 - Fentanyl is a synthetic opioid that is approximately 50 times more potent than heroin and 100 times more potent that morphine.

 - Of counterfeit pills tested in DEA laboratories, one in four pills made with fentanyl contained a potentially lethal dose.

-- A kilogram of fentanyl can contain 500,000 potentially lethal doses.
-Last year, the eleven divisions participating in Project Wave Breaker seized a combined total of 2,316 kilograms of fentanyl (more than a billion potentially lethal doses).
+- One kilogram of fentanyl may contain up to 500,000 lethal doses.
+Last year, the 11 DEA Divisions participating in Project Wave Breaker seized a combined total of 2,316 kilograms of fentanyl (more than a billion potentially lethal doses).

 For resources and additional information on fentanyl and other illicit drugs, visit www.dea.gov/divisions/facts-about-fentanyl.